 Mechanical drives are in use while the Saddle Machine is in operation.
-These drives use gears and drove chains.
+These drives use gears, chains, and drive screws.
 These components can move at high speed.
 Do not attempt to service, adjust, or otherwise touch these components while the machine is on.
 Secure loose articles of clothing and cables to prevent entanglement.

-🙈 AIR LINES UNDER PRESSURE
+AIR LINES UNDER PRESSURE